Matalus/Vagrant/serv2012R2-PS5/readme.md

 * [Chocolatey](https://chocolatey.org/) - Windows Package Management

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Caveats

+If you recieve an error like **Failed to attach the network LUN (VERR_INTNET_FLT_IF_NOT_FOUND).**
+* Sometimes windows updates will break the Host-Only network adapter for Virtualbox, where it's necessary to disable the NDIS6 Driver, then disable and re-enable the network interface [link](https://www.virtualbox.org/ticket/14832)

 ## Acknowledgments